facelessuser/coloraide-extras/docs/src/markdown/interpolate/spectral.md

 ![Decomposition of Color Reflectance Concentrations](../images/reflect-orange.png)
 /// figure-caption
-Orange decomposed into the red, green, blue reflectance curves and then reconstructed into its own curve.
+Orange decomposed into cyan, magenta, yellow, red, green, and blue reflectance curves and then reconstructed into its own curve.
 ///

-With the ability to represent any color within our gamut as a reflectance curve, we then can mix colors by identifying what the curves are and then applying Kubelka-Munk theory, converting those curves into absorption and scattering data and mixing them.
+With the ability to represent almost any color within our gamut as a reflectance curve, we then can mix colors by identifying what the curves are and then applying Kubelka-Munk theory, converting those curves into absorption and scattering data and mixing them.
 Once mixed, we can transform them back to a reflectance curve and then back to our target color space.

 ![Reflectance Mix](../images/reflect-mix.png)
 /// figure-caption